+- register of members49;

+- register of directors and secretaries50;

-- register of directors' and secretary's interests;
+- register of directors' and secretary's interests51;

-- register of debenture holders;
+- register of debenture holders52;

-- minute books;
+- minute books53;

-- directors' service contracts;
+- directors' service contracts54;

-- contracts to purchase own shares;
+- contracts to purchase own shares55;

-- individual and group acquisitions share register (PLC's only).
+- individual and group acquisitions share register56 (PLC's only).

 Directors should refer to section 2.10.4 of Information Book 1 where the information required to be included in these registers is set out in detail.